dioptra-ai/frontend/docs/querying-getting-started.md

-## Getting started with querying
+## Getting started with the lake

-Dioptra offers a comprehensive set of APIs to execute metadata, metrics and ML queries.
+Dioptra offers a comprehensive set of APIs to execute metadata, metrics and ML queries on its data lake.

 ### Data selector